 But green car claims aren’t always entirely truthful.
 Here’s what savvy consumers should know about green terminology.

 What comes out of the car: “Zero Emissions”

 Car emissions are an increasing national concern.
 In October, eight states pledged to work together to put 3.3 million zero-emission vehicles on their roads over the next 12 years, a move the states hope will cut down on pollution.

 But is there even such a thing as a zero-emission car?
 Perhaps not.
 While the FTC has ruled that car companies can claim zero-emissions provided they produce zero tailpipe emissions, electric cars are generally charged on the public grid, and the public grid is powered by fossil fuels burned at power plants.
 And while electric cars use fossil fuel power more efficiently – because large power plants burn fuel more effectively than individual small car engines – the process of burning gas and coal still produces pollution.
 An electric car charged on a grid that is powered by wind or solar energy would be emissions-free.
 But unless an electric-car owner also owns a wind farm, that scenario is unrealistic.
 (A true zero-emission vehicle doesn’t quite look like what any car dealer is selling.)

 French automaker Renault got into trouble with the ASA after running ads in the U.K. for its electric cars, which it claimed to be zero-emission vehicles.
-After reviewing the public objections to the ads, the ASA ruled, “because driving the vehicle would result in CO2 emissions if charged from conventional energy sources, the claim the vehicle had ‘zero emission(s)’ was misleading.”
+After reviewing the public objections to the ads, the The Advertising Standards Authority (ASA) is a self-regulatory body that monitors advertising in the United Kingdom. ruled, “because driving the vehicle would result in CO2 emissions if charged from conventional energy sources, the claim the vehicle had ‘zero emission(s)’ was misleading.”
 Renault was banned from running the ads again in the U.K.